PvPClt/project/album_en.md

                             👻

-## 66. FSB PLAYBOOK: LESSON ONE
+## 66. FSB PLAYBOOK

+## LESSON 1

+### PERFORMANCE: FATAL ACCIDENT

 Russia, Moscow.
 A cozy apartment in a high-rise building.
 Relaxing comfortably in armchairs, two Russian intelligence officers discuss the details of an upcoming operation.

 **SENKO** (cheerfully):

 — Well, that’s it, brother.
-The old lady is done for.
+The old bitch is done for.
 We’ve finally backed her into a corner.

 **VECHIRKO** (doubtfully):